 What is my involvement in this study?

 If you are eligible and decide to take part in the study, you will be asked to sign a consent form at your routine clinic appointment.
 During this appointment, you will be asked to complete a questionnaire about your disease and a member of the local research team will take measurements.
-We will then ask you to complete an annual follow up questionnaire.
+We will also ask you to complete some follow up questionnaires.

 You will also need to keep a record of any time you may spend in hospital, any new medications or hospital referrals or if you or your partner becomes pregnant.
 You will be given a study diary to record these events.

-If you are recruited to the study you may wish to take part in the biobank, depending on your recruitment centre.
+If you are recruited to the study you may wish to take part in the biobank.
 If you decide to take part in the biobank, you will be asked to donate up to 50ml of blood and give a urine sample when starting or changing your treatment, and after 3 months of starting or changing your treatment.

 What are the possible benefits of taking part?